Brightspace/github-assignment-uploader/README.md

 # To deploy to AWS (Requires your credentials to be set)
 serverless deploy

-# Remove the stack from aws
+# Remove the stack from AWS
 serverless remove

-# Spy on the CloudWatch logs as they come in
+# Spy on the CloudWatch logs as they come in (for debugging purposes)
 serverless logs -f probot -t
 ```